Bharat: After Priyanka Chopra & Disha Patani, Tabu Is The Latest Addition To This Salman Khan Film!

 - Golmaal Again Movie Review: Ajay Devgn & Co.
 Stay True To 'Iss Diwali Logic Nahin Sirf Magic'!

-The buzz around Salman Khan's much awaited film Bharat is building up day bu day; all thanks to the makers bringing in an exciting cast.
+The buzz around Salman Khan's much awaited film Bharat is building up day by day; all thanks to the makers bringing in an exciting cast.
 A few days ago, we had told you that filmmaker Ali Abbas Zafar has roped in Disha Patani to play a trapeze artist.
 Bharat also marks the reunion of Salman and Priyanka Chopra after a decade.

 ALSO READ: EXCLUSIVE!
 I Have Always Found Salman Khan Very Fascinating: Sonnalli Seygall